NSUBB/CoplanarSketch/README.md

 ## Contribution & Feedback
 Feel free to open issues on this repository if you encounter any bugs or have suggestions for improvements.

+## Version History
+- 250608 Initial version.
+ - 250627 Improved geometry to sketch translation fixing bug when selected edges were coplanar with global XY plane.
+Added sketch normal direction logic based on selected edges comparison to center mass.
+Edge selections away from the model center of mass now get their sketches created with proper sketch normal facing away from the center of mass.
+Improved messaging inside the docker.